CxRes/events-query-test/sections/single-notification.md

 ## Request {#single-notification-request}

 {: #single-notification-request-content}
-A client can send an empty query to be notified of a single event.
-A server MUST interpret a request with an empty query in an appropriate media-type made using the `QUERY` method ({{HTTP-QUERY, Section 3}}) as a subscription request for a single event-notification.
+To be notified of the next event(s) on a resource using {{&protocol}}, a client can send an empty query.
+A server MUST consider a request with an empty query in an appropriate media-type made using the `QUERY` method ({{HTTP-QUERY, Section 3}}) as a subscription request for a single event-notification.

 {: #single-notification-request-conneg}
 A client can, as usual, negotiate the form of the event-notification using header fields.